UniOfLeicester/git-novice/_episodes/04-changes.md

 > makes a permanent record of it (as a commit).
 > If you don't have anything staged when you type `git commit`,
 > Git will prompt you to use `git commit -a` or `git commit --all`,
-> which is kind of like gathering *everyone* for the picture!
+> which is kind of like gathering *everyone* to take a group photo!
 > However, it's almost always better to
 > explicitly add things to the staging area, because you might
 > commit changes you forgot you made.
-(Going back to snapshots,
+(Going back to the group photo simile,
-> you might get the extra with incomplete makeup walking on
+> you might get an extra with incomplete makeup walking on
-> the stage for the snapshot because you used `-a`!)
+> the stage for the picture because you used `-a`!)
 > Try to stage things manually,
 > or you might find yourself searching for "git undo commit" more
 > than you would like!